aristanetworks/anta/docs/usage-inventory-catalog.md

 ### Test Catalog File

 In addition to the inventory file, you also have to define a catalog of tests to execute against your devices.
-This catalog list all your tests, their inputs and their tags.
+This catalog lists all your tests, their inputs and their tags.

 A valid test catalog file must have the following structure in either YAML or JSON: